InlandRevenue/Gateway_Services-Customer-and-Account/Customer Services Suite/Customer API/README.md

 ## About the Customer API

 The customer API provides general information about a customer.
-It is one of seven APIs that together make up the customer services suite.
+It is one of eight APIs that together make up the customer services suite.

 >**NOTE:** The Customer API is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.